-A random forest will choose random chunks of your data including random cross-sectional records as well as random input variables as represented by the highlighted sections in Figure 6 each time it attempts to make a new split.
-While Figure 6 shows 3 random subsets, the actual random forest model would choose N random subsets of your data, which may overlap and variables selected may not be adjacent.
-The purpose of this is to provide each of your trees with a differentiated data set, and thus a differentiated view of the world.
+A random forest will choose random chunks of your data including random cross-sectional records as well as random input variables as represented by the highlighted sections in Exhibit 10 each time it attempts to make a new split.
+While Exhibit 10 shows three random subsets, the actual random forest model would choose N random subsets of your data, which may overlap and variables selected may not be adjacent.
+The purpose of this is to provide each of your trees with a differentiated dataset and, thus, a differentiated view of the world.

-Ensemble models are a 'wisdom of crowds' type of approach to prediction.
-The theory behind this approach is that many 'weak learners' which are only slightly better than random at predicting your output variable can be aggregated to form a 'strong learner' so long as the 'weak learners' are not perfectly correlated.
-Mathematically, combining differentiated, better-than-random, 'weak learners' will always result in a 'strong learner' or a better overall prediction than any of your weak learners individually.
+Ensemble models are a "wisdom of crowds" type of approach to prediction.
+The theory behind this approach is that many "weak learners," which are only slightly better than random at predicting your output variable, can be aggregated to form a "strong learner" so long as the "weak learners" are not perfectly correlated.
+Mathematically, combining differentiated, better-than-random, "weak learners" will always result in a "strong learner" or a better overall prediction than any of your weak learners individually.

-The archetypal example of this technique is when a group of individuals are asked to estimate the number of jelly beans in a large jar.
-Typically, the average of a large group of guesses in more accurate than a large percentage of the individual guesses.
+The archetypal example of this technique is when a group of individuals is asked to estimate the amount of jelly beans in a large jar.
+Typically, the average of a large group of guesses is more accurate than a large percentage of the individual guesses.

 Random forests can also be used for classification tasks.
-They are largely the same as described in this appendix except for the following changes: slightly different rules are used for the splitting of nodes in the individual tree models (gini coefficient or information gain), and the predictor variable is a binary 0 or 1 rather than a continuous variable.
-This means that the end predictions of a random forest for classification purposes can be interpreted as a probability of being a member of the class designated as '1' in your data.
+They are largely the same as described in this appendix except for the following changes: Slightly different rules are used for the splitting of nodes in the individual tree models (gini coefficient or information gain), and the predictor variable is a binary 0 or 1 rather than a continuous variable.
+This means that the end predictions of a random forest for classification purposes can be interpreted as a probability of being a member of the class designated as "1" in your data.